Andolatam/api-docs/source/includes/_shipping.md

-shipTo_city | City of the receiver of the package. shipTo_province | Province of the receiver of the package. shipTo_country | Country of the receiver of the package. endSpecialInstructions | Special instructions for the rider when delivering the package. packageWidth | Integer (in cm). packageLarge | Integer (in cm). packageHeight | Integer (in cm).
+shipTo_city | City of the receiver of the package. shipTo_province | Province of the receiver of the package. shipTo_country | Country of the receiver of the package. shipTo_Instructions | Special instructions for the rider when delivering the package. packageWidth | Integer (in cm). packageLarge | Integer (in cm). packageHeight | Integer (in cm).